Devon (rapper)

-Devon Martin, better known as Devon, is a Canadian rapper who rose to prominence in 1990 for his song titled "Mr. Metro", a controversial single about police racism.
+Devon Martin (June 6, 1963 – July 23, 2024), better known mononymously as Devon, was an English-born Canadian rapper who rose to prominence in 1990 for his song titled "Mr. Metro", a controversial single about police racism.
 "Mr. Metro" subsequently became an alias of the artist.

-Biography and early career
+Early life

 Devon was born in England, but raised in the Mississauga suburb of Malton, Ontario.
 He formed his first band, Shock Waves, at the age of 14, releasing an independent single in 1977.
 Later he was a member of the reggae band 20th Century Rebels, and served as a backing musician for Bong Conga Nistas, Messenjah, Judy Mowatt and Lillian Allen.

 Career during 1990s

 "Mr. Metro" video

 Although the title of his single "Mr. Metro" referred to the Toronto Police Service, the song was in fact inspired by incidents of police racism across North America, including his own detention by police in Redondo Beach, California, rather than in Toronto alone.
 Despite this, the Toronto Police Service threatened to arrest him on defamation charges, forcing him to black out parts of the video which might have been perceived as identifying Toronto police officers.
 The video went on to win a MuchMusic Video Award in 1990.